MrKahr/learningHaskell/README.md

 # LearningHaskell
-Personal solutions for programming in Haskell by Graham Hutton (2016) Since this is a learning project; it does not represent best pratices.
+Personal solutions for programming in Haskell by Graham Hutton (2016) Since this is a learning project; it does not represent best practices.

 ## Rules
 To learn as much as I can, I have imposed the following rules on this project: